jamup-dev/react-with-firestore/sessions/01-setup-os-env/README.md

 For more information check [this tutorial](https://guides.github.com/introduction/git-handbook/) or [this cheat sheet](https://github.com/joshnh/Git-Commands).

+### Using VIM

+- Press `i`.
+- Write down your commit.
+- Get back to the command mode by pressing `ESC`.
+- In command mode, write `:wq` and press enter.
+- If at any point, we want to quit, then go to command mode, and we write `:cq`.

 ## Basic UNIX commands

 Remember to use Git Bash on Windows.
 Linux or OSX users should be good with